 3.1 As detailed above, the Scottish Government is undertaking a review of the National Planning Framework with a draft NPF4 published in November 2021.
-The NPF4 was approved in February 2023.
+The Scottish Governments aims is to have NPF4 approved by late 2022.
+At this point the NPF will become planning policy and will be a determining factor in planning decisions.
 Further information on NPF4, including a copy of its Development Plan Scheme and participation statement can be obtained from its web site at Draft National Planning Framework 4 - Scottish Government - Citizen Space (consult.gov.scot).